Shoaib-Naseer/mern-todo-app/README.md

 2. In the Frontend Directory run: `npm run start`
 3. Open your browser and navigate to `http://localhost:3000`

+OR

+1. Build the images: `docker-compose build`
+2. Start the containers: `docker-compose up`
+3. Open your browser and navigate to `http://localhost:5000

 ## Features

 This Todo app allows users to: